alpernebbi/depthcharge-tools/README.rst

     1  1  0  /dev/mmcblk0p4
     0  0  15 /dev/mmcblk0p6

-After that, you can edit ``/usr/local/etc/depthcharge-tools/config`` to set the kernel command line or vboot keys to be used.
+After that, you can edit |CONFIG_FILE| to set the kernel command line or vboot keys to be used.

 There is also an optional systemd service to set partitions as successful on boot::